frsyuki/gitnoted/README.md

 * Domain names (and ports) of your website that embeds notes.
 You can use multiple sites.
 Here uses `example.com` and `localhost:8080` as an example.
 * Repository URL of a Github Wiki.
 Format of URL is `https://github.com/<user>/<repo>.wiki.git` where "&lt;user&&gt;" and &lt;repo&gt; are your repository's username and repository name.

-This command starts a server on http://0.0.0.0:4567.
+This command starts a server on http://localhost:4567:

 ```
 $ gem install gitnoted
 $ gitnoted "https://github.com/frsyuki/gitnoted.wiki.git" \
            ./repo \
            -a example.com -a localhost:8080 \
-           -h 0.0.0.0 -p 4567
+           -h localhost -p 4567
 ```

 ## Running server with a private github repository

-Instead of using public Github Wiki (Github Wiki is always public), you can put Markdown files on a private github repository.
+Instead of using public Github Wiki (Github Wiki is always public), you can put markdown files on a private github repository.
 File name must be `<name>.md` (ends with `.md`).

 To start GitNoted for a private github repository, prepare following information: